confluence gantt chart

 Can You Create a Gantt Chart in Confluence?

-A lot of Confluence users are also Jira users (since they’re in the same Atlassian family), so we’ll show you how you can share a Jira Gantt chart in Confluence.
+Confluence allows embed codes, allowing you to always add Gantts that you make elsewhere.
+A lot of Confluence users are also Jira users (since they’re in the same Atlassian family), so we’ll show you how you can share a Jira Gantt chart in Confluence in this post.
 Visor’s Gantt chart option stays in sync with Jira project data and offers an embed code, making it an ideal option for Confluence Gantt charts.

 Confluence is an excellent tool for making and maintaining a wiki, but it has a few limitations, especially if you want to add Gantt charts to your Confluence spaces.